What is LTE Advanced / 4G+?

 LTE Advanced is a further development of LTE that offers significantly higher transmission rates.

-While "normal LTE" achieves approx. 100 Mbit/s in download, LTE Advanced allows ideally in theory ten times this - i.e. 1000 Mbit/s - can be achieved.
+While "normal LTE" achieves around 100 MBit/s download speeds, LTE Advanced ideally in theory ten times this - i.e. 1000 Mbit/s - can be achieved.

 From the CAT 6 development level onwards, this is referred to as LTE Advanced.

-The most important technical development here is so-called "carrier aggregation".
+The most important technical development here is the so-called "carrier aggregation".

-Carrier aggregation means that mobile operators can combine several different frequencies to transmit data to and from customers.
+Carrier aggregation means that mobile network operators can combine several different frequencies in order to transmit data to and from customers.

 Thus, it is no longer necessary to use only one frequency, but several different frequency ranges that are not directly adjacent to each other can be grouped simultaneously.